-We are pleased to offer video calling for eligible people in our care in prison with their approved visitors, provided certain conditions are met.
+We offer video calling in most prisons for eligible people with their approved visitors, provided certain conditions are met.

 Each video call is allocated 10 minutes.
-Visitors use their own device and internet connection or mobile data to join a video call.
+Video callers use their own device and internet connection or mobile data to join a video call.

 Applying for video calls

-People in prison ask to invite their approved visitors.
-Anyone who is on their approved visitor list may be invited to video call.
+Eligible people in prison ask to invite their approved visitors.
 All parties must agree to the conditions of the video calling.

-The visitor completes the video calling request (agreeing to conditions) and indicates a preferred time and day.
+The video caller will receive request forms by email or mail, completes the video calling request (agreeing to conditions) and indicates a preferred time and day.

 Each prison will decide which days and times are available for video calling.
-Staff will help approved visitors arrange a suitable time once their request to video call is accepted.
+Staff will help video callers arrange a suitable time once their request to video call is accepted.

 What to expect

-You’ll receive details on how to connect to the video call by email.
-This will have a link to open in your device, and a password to join the meeting at your scheduled time.
+If you're invited to a video call you will receive details by email on how to connect to the video call.
+The emai will have a link to open in your personal device, and a password to join the meeting at the scheduled time.

-Once connected you’ll be able to see and hear your visitor.
+Once connected you’ll be able to see and hear the person at the other end.

 Video calls must end after 10 minutes to allow as many people to connect with their loved ones as possible.